IrmakD1/ufc-fighter-service/README.md

 # ufc-fighter-service
-service forgetting fighter and event stats
+service for getting fighter and event stats